yackx/ipgo/content/lists/slices.md

 ## Slices

-Arrays are a key construct but they are a bit limited in flexibility.
+Arrays are a key construct but they offer limited flexibility.
 In Go, *slices* are usually preferred.
-They are built on top of arrays, leveraging their performance, while adding a lot of convenience.
+They are built on top of arrays, leveraging their performance, while adding convenience.

 A slice can be declared like an array, without counting the elements.
 Notice the subtle difference: we use `[]` for slices when we had `[...]` or `[3]` for arrays.
 So the following is a *slice*, not an *array*: